fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 # Dictionaries
-In the chapter on procedures you have been asked to use variables in the exercises.
-If one isn't carefull, one could encounter the problem of [_aliasing_][wikipedia:aliasing].
+In the previous chapter on [procedures](./procedure.md) you were asked to use variables in the exercises.
+If one isn't careful, one could encounter the problem of [_aliasing_][wikipedia:aliasing].

-Take a carefull look at the following code and try to predict what the resulting image looks like.
+Take a careful look at the following code and try to predict what the resulting image looks like:

 ```ps
 {{#include ../../image-src/aliasing.ps}}
 ```

-You could recognize a few sections in the above code
+You will recognize a few sections in the above code

 ### Definitions